 Duodenal atresia is a condition in which the first part of the small bowel (the duodenum) has not developed properly.
 It is not open and cannot allow the passage of stomach contents.

-Duodenal atresia is seen in more than 1 in 10,000 live births.
-Approximately 20-30% of infants with duodenal atresia have Down syndrome.
+Many infants with duodenal atresia also have Down syndrome.
 Duodenal atresia is often associated with other birth defects.

 - Early vomiting of large amounts, which may be greenish (containing bile)

 - Continued vomiting even when infant has not been fed for several hours

 - No bowel movements after first few meconium stools